krahets/hello-algo/en/docs/chapter_sorting/insertion_sort.md

 The overall process of insertion sort is shown in the figure below.

 1. Consider the first element of the array as sorted.
-2. Take the second element as `base`, insert it into its correct position, **leaving the first two elements sorted**.
+2. Select the second element as `base`, insert it into its correct position, **leaving the first two elements sorted**.
-3. Take the third element as `base`, insert it into its correct position, **leaving the first three elements sorted**.
+3. Select the third element as `base`, insert it into its correct position, **leaving the first three elements sorted**.
 4. Continuing in this manner, in the final iteration, the last element is taken as `base`, and after inserting it into the correct position, **all elements are sorted**.

 ![Insertion sort process](insertion_sort.assets/insertion_sort_overview.png)